I had a synchronicity event this weekend.

-In case you’re wondering, my books are still in boxes because, basically, nobody buys books any more, so nobody wants to see a lot of books when they’re looking for a house.
+In case you’re wondering, my books are still in boxes because, basically, nobody buys books any more, so nobody wants to see a lot of books when they’re looking at a house.
 We found this out when we hired a professional stager to pretty-up our house for the market.
-(That’s our old living room, I see!)
+(That’s our old living room, post-gussying.)

 Having gotten hooked on living in a designed space, we hired our stager and her partner to design the new house, too.
 (Karen and Heather are fantastic, btw, if you happen to be in the market for a stager/designer team.
 Here’s my review of Karen’s work.)

 Anyway, long story short, we now have pricey, staged bookshelves inside the living spaces of our new house, and actual books in boxes downstairs, in the basement.
 Also in the garage.
 We live in strange times.

 So last week I started working with two new students and, while looking for my books on sentence combining, I happened onto my collection of books on mastery teaching, the subject of years of strife with our former school district.
 (We wanted mastery teaching, the district didn’t.)
 My mastery-teaching books, I decided, were going to live upstairs with the humans.

 One day later, the Times was out with a report that mastery teaching has come to New York City, of all places.